| Other

 a written portrait of the person describing their interpretations of the

-will keep a personal journal describing their interpretation of the books.
-They
+a personal journal describing their interpretation of the books.
+They will

 self-awareness and what it means.
 They will talk about how they are or are not